Theoretical and practical development of a prototype school based Mental Health Screening Programme to be delivered in primary schools.

 These are critical issues to address alongside effectiveness to determine whether this is an appropriate strategy to enhance the identification of children’s MH problems in the UK.

-The proposed study is a formative evaluation to address the feasibility and acceptability of primary school based MH screening with the aim of fulfilling preclinical and first phase of the MRC framework on developing and evaluating complex interventions, in order that we are well positioned to apply for subsequent funds for an exploratory trial.
+The study was a formative evaluation to address the feasibility and acceptability of primary school based MH screening with the aim of fulfilling preclinical and first phase of the MRC framework on developing and evaluating complex interventions.

 Study aims and hypothesis